MageBankAI/docs/magebank-doc-summary.md

-# MageBank API Documentation - Summary
+# MageBank API Documentation - Summary (Updated)

-This document provides a summary of all the files created for the MageBank API documentation.
+This document provides a summary of all the files created for the MageBank API documentation, with the updated organizational structure.

 ## Main Configuration and Project Files